flavienbwk/book-devops/eng/README.md

 Furthermore, an internal team has a unique ability to quickly and relevantly evaluate technological innovations, placing them in the organization's business challenges context.
 They are also positioned to promote the assimilation of these new technologies within the organization through presentations suitable for all levels.

 Relying solely on an external resource for your IT projects will inevitably lead to prohibitive costs.
-Without internal expertise, you're at the mercy of talented sales teams from companies eager to sell you services your organization will never use - even if they manage to convince you otherwise.
+Without internal expertise, you're at the mercy of talented sales teams from companies eager to sell you services your organization will never use.

 The main reason decision-makers are cautious about in-house developments is maintenance.
 They're right: paying a service provider can be expensive, but they're contractually bound to deliver.
 This contract often comes with a maintenance provision.
 A single internal developer - poorly equipped due to limited support - might fail at the same task, ultimately calling the decision-maker's responsibility into question.

 Therefore, hiring two or three engineers won't be enough to sustain your developments.
 To successfully offer a useful solution, which can be a viable, maintainable alternative and credible to your superiors, you'll need to assemble a much larger team.

-By equipping this team with a proper development environment (see "[Software Factory](#usine-logicielle)") and incorporating best DevOps practices, they'll have time to focus on the quality of your software.
+By equipping this team with a proper development environment (see "[Software factory](#software-factory)") and incorporating best DevOps practices, they'll have time to focus on the quality of your software.
 While this requires a time investment and might be a challenging step with your superiors, they haven't yet realized how invaluable this advancement will be in the future!
 Stay the course.

 At one of the companies I worked for, the in-house development of software by an engineer saved several million euros.
 Equivalent industrial programs were stagnating, and the business units remained helpless.
 It took just one engineer - albeit a brilliant one - to solve a problem that had persisted for over 6 years.